 The Estwing Special Edition prioritizes safety with its quality heavy-duty sheath that covers the tool’s razor-sharp edge.

 Other notable features include the shock reduction grip system and the product’s American origins.
+This maul is made in the USA.

 The first one is important for obvious reasons in that it considerably reduces the physical toll dealt by every strike to the user’s hands, making every wood splitting session less of a hassle and much less tiring at the same time.